 I saw an old WWII film clip the other day…

-As they picked through their belongings, they agonized over the treasures they could not carry on their back.
+As they picked through their belongings, they agonized over the treasures they could not carry on their backs.
 Only the most important things could go.
-Everything else… Lost.
-Gone.
-Forever.
+Everything else was lost, gone, forever.

 What do you consider important enough that you will make room in your pack to carry into tomorrow?
-What have you collected that you think important, though you would not dream of carrying it on a survival march.
+What have you collected that you think is important, though you would not dream of carrying it on a survival march?
 Collectibles.
 Memories.
 Your goldfish…

-Yesterday, I had a thought about the things we think are worth fighting for, and will we fight for it?
-Today, I think about having to leave with nothing more than what I can carry…
+Yesterday, I thought about the things we think are worth fighting for, and will we fight for them?
+Today, I think about having to leave with nothing more than what I can carry.

-After all, I live close to a dormant volcano (Mt Rainier) and just north of Mt St Helens (blew her top in 05/18/1980).
+After all, I live close to a dormant volcano (Mt Rainier) and just north of Mt St Helens (which blew her top on 05/18/1980).
 In fact, that was the year we moved to Alaska and we dealt with all the cleanup and messy roads as we drove up I-5 to Seattle.

 We are instructed to keep a “ready kit” in case of the unexpected.
 There are advertisements, news reports, and information available on keeping your kit ready at all times.